OmGoyal27/Ompy/README.md

     - The end command stops the script.
 It is not required to have this function.
     - It accepts no arguments.
     - For eg; end

+- Nextfile

+    - The nextfile command skips the current file or like ends the current file only, and starts for the other file.
+If no other file is detected and the script is in a loop, it will still run continuously.
+    - It accepts no arguments.
+    - For eg; nextfile